Edit this wiki page Follow

 Overview

-The game was ported to the PlayStation alongside the original release (by Vicarious Visions), and the PC in August 27, 2003 (by Beenox, published by Aspyr).
+The game was ported to the PlayStation alongside the original release, and came to PC in 2003.
 The PlayStation version runs on a slightly-modified Tony Hawk's Pro Skater 3 engine, changing the level structure of most levels while replacing the Zoo, Carnival, and Chicago levels with two new levels: Sewers and Little Big World (the counter-tops of a giant kitchen).

-Handheld versions were released on both the Game Boy Advance on October 28, 2002 (developed by Vicarious Visions) and the Zodiac in 2004 (developed by Semi Logic and published by Tapwave).
-Both games are played in a 2D isometric viewpoint, and feature many elements from the console versions.
+Handheld versions were released on both the Game Boy Advance and the Zodiac in 2004.
+Both games feature a 2D isometric viewpoint, and carry over several elements from the console versions.

 Gameplay

-The core skating mechanics are mainly unchanged, but adds a spine transfer maneuver, where you can press a button to either switch to a ramp on the other side of a vert, level off of launched away from a ramp, or land correctly into a ramp if entering from a flat area.
+The core skating mechanics are mostly unchanged from previous games, but one major new feature is the spine transfer, which allows players to either switch to a ramp on the other side of a vert, level off when launched away from a ramp, or land correctly into a ramp if entering from a flat area.

-Pogo tricks were also introduced.
-These tricks are performed during manuals by tapping one of the face buttons.
-Depending on the trick, the skater will perform a handstand on his board or stand on the side of his board.
-Exstensive use of the pogo system is effective during combos.
+Also new to the game are pogo tricks, performed during manuals by tapping one of the face buttons.
+Depending on the trick, the skater will perform a handstand on the board or stand on the side of the board.
+Extensive use of the pogo system is effective during combos.

-The way you receive goals is greatly changed, adopting a sandbox-style system where goals are given to you by people placed in the current area.
-Completing a goal results in receiving stat points that you can assign, and sometimes special trick slots which can be customized.
-The game also reintroduces the concept of money, which was present in the second game but not in the third game.
+The way goals are received is much different from previous games, adopting a sandbox-style system where goals are given by characters around the level.
+Completing a goal is rewarded with stat points that can assigned, and sometimes special trick slots.
+The game also reintroduces the concept of money, which was present in THPS 2 but not 3.
 Small amounts of money can be found throughout the level, usually by going up a ramp or grinding rails.

 Each skater, including the custom skater, has a unique "end" goal, which is often very elaborate.
 Completion of the goal nets a highlight video of the chosen skater, if using a pro skater.